hyelie/Naver2Tistory/README.md

-# Naver2Tistory - Blog Moving program
+# Naver2Tistory - Blog moving automation program from Naver to Tistory

 Read this with [Korean](./readme/README_KR.md)